Things to see and do - Venice

 Using rafts(zattere), floating timber was unloaded onto these quays.
 This is where the promenade along Giudecca canal gets its name.
 From here you will get a great view of the buildings on the island with the same name (beyond the canal) such as the Church of the Redeemer.
 On the same quay, there are old salt warehouses, the Church of the Holy Spirit, the old hospital of the Incurables, and many cafes.
 Try the delicious local ice cream while waiting for the vaporetto!

-The two facades of the "scuola", one facing the campo S. Margherita, and the other the campo of the Carmelite Sisters, were designed by Longhera (1598-1682).
-Inside the school is a series of paintings by Tiepolo painted between 1739 and 1744.
-The Hall of the hospice, once used as shelter for pilgrims and the poor, has a painting on the ceiling by Padovino, and a painting by Piazzetta, Judith and Holofernes.
+The two façades of the "scuola", one facing Campo Santa Margherita, the other the Campo dei Carmini, were designed by Longhera (1598-1682).
+Inside is a series of paintings by Tiepolo executed between 1739 and 1744.
+The hall of the hospice, once used as shelter for pilgrims and the poor, has a painted ceiling by Padovino, and a painting by Piazzetta, Judith and Holofernes.